People

 Founder & Artistic Consultant

-Sarah Lochhead holds a BFA honours and MA in Dance Studies from York University.
-She has worked with notable choreographers such as Julia Aplin, Trish Armstrong, Maxine Heppner, Andrea Nann, and Holly Small and performed with HNM Dance Company, Dance Nonce, Collective HEAT and Menaka Thakkar Dance Company.
-Last fall, as part of Nuit Blanche, she performed in an installation by Dana Sherwood (Brooklyn NY) sparking her newfound interest in long duration performance art.
+In 2013, she was a featured performer at Nuit Blanche where she performed in an installation by Dana Sherwood (Brooklyn, NY) sparking an enduring interest in long duration performance art.
 She has trained the modern styles of Duncan, Humphrey/Weidman and completed a teacher training with the Limón Company in NYC.
 She holds intermediate ballet certificates in RAD and Cecchetti method.
-Her work has been acknowledged through a Top Citation award from the National Dance Educators Organization (USA) and the receipt of grants from the City of Barrie, the Ontario Arts Council, the Canada Council for the Arts, and the Social Sciences and Human Research Council of Canada.
-Sarah previously worked as the Assistant Director at The Dance Current – Canada’s dance magazine.
-She is currently with the Dancer Transition Resource Centre in Toronto.
+Her choreographic work has been acknowledged through a Top Citation award from the National Dance Educators Organization (USA) and has been the receipt of grants from the City of Barrie, the Ontario Arts Council, the Canada Council for the Arts, and the Social Sciences and Human Research Council of Canada.